 Table 3 presents the same statistics as Table 2, but in terms of taxable income.
 Similar to income, mean and median taxable incomes did not change in the period, but inequality measures increased, though less rapidly than income.
 Specifically, SCV, TI, and the two estimates of AI increased by more than 50%.
 Because the growth rates of the median and the mean logarithmic deviation (MLD) are negative, the extent of the increasing inequality could possibly be weak for taxable income compared with income.
-Table 4 also shows the after-tax income trends were close to those in Table 2 and 3.
-That is, mean and median values for after-tax income remained almost the same over the period, while inequality measures became larger more precipitously than income and taxable income.
+Table 4 also shows the posttax income trends were close to those in Table 2 and 3.
+That is, mean and median values for posttax income remained constant over the period, while inequality measures rose more sharply than income and taxable income.
 SCV, TI, and the two measures of AI more than doubled, and furthermore, the maximum and P90/P10 grew by approximately 150%.
 The swiftly increasing trend in posttax income may indicate that in addition to an increasing inequality in the pretax income, the redistributive effect of income tax schemes tends to be less progressive.